 After sailing back to the mainland, we travelled east along the coast to the town of Kampot.

 Kampot is a lovely little town situated on the Preaek Tuek Chhu River.
 It reminded me of Chang Mai in Thailand (or at least Chang Mai 10 years ago when I was there).
-It has great little coffee shops and restaurants and a bustling night market.
+There are plenty of things to do in Kampot; it has great little coffee shops and restaurants and a bustling night market.

 Kampot is famous for the production of pepper and Durian.
 Durian is a fruit that has a very pungent smell.
 In fact, it’s forbidden on most public transport and in many hotels!
 However, the taste is actually pretty good.
 Enrico is a fan!